ulikw/LobbyPvP/README.md

 lightning-effect-on-kill:
   enable: true

+# Should the pvp activation countdown sound be played?
+pvp-activation-deactivation-countdown-sound:
+  enable: true

 # --------------------------------------------------
 # Messages
 # --------------------------------------------------

+# If you don't want the message to be displayed, leave the value in the buckets empty.
 lang:
   prefix: "&b⚔ LobbyPvP ⚔ &6>>> "
   pvp-enabled: '&6&l>&r&a PvP enabled!'